-The Corporation has forecast gross capital expenditures for 2013 of approximately \$444.9 million, up \$13.3 million from the \$431.6 million disclosed in the MD&A for the year ended December 31, 2012.
-The increase was due to higher customer capital mainly in the oil and gas sector and higher AESO contributions.
+The Corporation has forecast gross capital expenditures for 2013 of approximately \$424.9 million, down \$6.7 million from the \$431.6 million disclosed in the MD&A for the year ended December 31, 2012.
 The 2013 capital expenditures are based on detailed forecasts, which include numerous assumptions such as customer demand, weather, cost of labour and material and other factors that could cause actual results to differ from forecast.